Seirdy/moac/README.md

 ### Reproducible builds

 Run `make dist-reprod` to build a tarball containing reproducible binaries.
-Binaries should be reproducible for a given Go toolchain; check `.builds/setup-toolchain.sh` to see how to reproduce all the binary artifacts built by the Fedora buildserver (except for the `linux-sanitizers` ones).
+Binaries should be reproducible for a given Go toolchain; check `.builds/setup-toolchain.sh` to see which toolchain to use to reproduce binary artifacts built by the Fedora buildserver (except for the `linux-sanitizers` ones).

 Usage (with three examples)
 ---------------------------